a2800276/8583/README.md

   34  2D  72  33  00  09  31  32  33  34  35  36  37  38  39      4-r3..123456789
 ```

-Although, one can set a different alignment!
+Although, one can set a different alignment:

 ```ruby
 # ...